FamerKing/Metacert_MABSA/README.md

 ## Introduction

 MetaCert (Metabolic Attention Network Utilizing Uncertainty Estimation) is an advanced framework designed to address the challenges in Multimodal Aspect-Category-Sentiment Triple Extraction (MACSTE), a complex subtask within Multimodal Aspect-Based Sentiment Analysis (MABSA).
+Part of this work and idea comes from dtca model.
 This framework focuses on simultaneous attribute extraction and sentiment polarity prediction from image-text pairs.

 Key features of MetaCert include: